-Method 2: WordPress Staging Using WordPress Plugins
+Method 2: Create A WordPress Staging Site With Plugins

 If you don’t have access to Softaculous, you can still set up a WordPress staging site.
 It’s a bit more complicated, but if you’ve ever broken a site by making live changes (and I think it’s safe to say that most of us have), you may consider it to be time well spent.

 There are several staging plugins available for WordPress.
-Though like most things in life, the full-featured, easy to use versions come at a cost.
+Though like most things in life, the full-featured, easy-to-use versions come at a cost.
 Many of the paid plugins have free tiers or versions, and we’re going to use one of them.